 While Roberson said he's excited about the prospects, others see the move as a reality check for HDS, which has been waning in the NAS storage market and needed to round out its offerings to stay competitive.

 "Hitachi lacks a credible NAS solution and needed to do something about it particularly as IBM and NetApp have come closer together and EMC has got a credible NAS solution," said Daniel Renouard, senior research analyst covering storage and computer hardware at Robert Baird.
-"I think what HDS is trying to say with this
+"I think what HDS is trying to say with this announcement is that this fills out their product portfolio," Renouard added.

 By teaming with BlueArc, HDS hopes to enter new vertical markets and said many customers have expressed strong interest in the combination of technologies that will address customer challenges in performance, scalabilility and cost.